mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 To insert the current date and time to the instruction prompt, set command line `option --time`.

+For TTS _gpt-4o-tts_ model type instructions, set command line option `-S "[instruction]"` when invoking the script with `option -z` only (stand-alone TTS mode).
+Alternatively, set envar `$INSTRUCTION_SPEECH`.

+Note that for audio models such as `gpt-4o-audio`, the user can control tone and accent of the rendered voice output with a robust \`INSTRUCTION' as usual.

 ## Prompt Engineering and Design